-We have many collaborative working arrangements in place and have an excellent track record of promoting partnership working with both statutory and third sector organisations.
-We contribute positively in the Argyll & Bute Strategic Housing Forum, the SHIP development group, HomeArgyll (Argyll's common housing register and common allocations policy), the Helensburgh & Lomond Community Planning Partnership, Argyll & Bute Community Safety Partnership Tasking Group, and we are working with the National Park to address housing need.
+We have many collaborative working arrangements in place and have an excellent track record of promoting partnerships working with both statutory and third sector organisations.
+We contribute positively to the Argyll & Bute Strategic Housing Forum, the SHIP development group, HomeArgyll (Argyll's common housing register and common allocations policy), Argyll & Bute Community Safety Partnership Tasking Group, and we are working with the National Park to address housing need.

-In West Dunbartonshire, we are represented on the Housing Providers' Forum, Homelessness Forum, Anti-Social Behaviour Forum and have been actively involved in community planning and other relevant strategic forums as well as with local regeneration groups.
+In West Dunbartonshire, we are represented on the Housing Providers' Forum, Homelessness Forum, and Anti-Social Behaviour Forum and have been actively involved in community planning and other relevant strategic forums as well as with local regeneration groups.